luizcurti/graphql-node/readme.md

 ## 🔧 Continuous Integration

-This project uses GitHub Actions for CI/CD with the following workflows:
+This project uses GitHub Actions for CI/CD with a single unified workflow that includes:

 - **Code Quality**: ESLint linting and Prettier formatting checks
 - **Testing**: Automated test execution on Node.js 22.x